Kaavi Lighthouse

-Kaavi Lighthouse (Estonian: Kaavi Tuletorn) is a lighthouse located in Sõrve Peninsula, in the village of Kaavi, Torgu Parish, in the island of Saaremaa, in Estonia.
+Kaavi Lighthouse (Estonian: Kaavi Tuletorn) is a lighthouse located in Sõrve Peninsula, in the village of Kaavi, Torgu Parish, on the island of Saaremaa, in Estonia.

 The lighthouse is a concrete square tower, with a gallery but no lantern, mounted on a concrete square block.
 The lighthouse is painted brown with a broad white horizontal band in the centre of the structure.
 The lighthouse's location is on the southeast side of the Sõrve Peninsula, which is about four kilometres east of Mäebe.